-- 3/4 tsp ground black pepper, to taste
+- ¾ teaspoon ground black pepper, or to taste

-- First prep the leeks.
-Cut off the dark green tops and the very root ends, leaving the lighter green and white part.
+- First prep the leeks: Cut off and discard the dark green tops and the very root ends, leaving the lighter green and white part.
 Cut that part in half lengthwise.
-Slice each half into thin pieces and place the pieces in a large bowl.
+With the cut side down, cut each half into thin strips and place the pieces in a large bowl.

-- Fill the bowl with cold water and break up the leek slices with your hands, sloshing them around the bowl to remove any dirt.
+- Fill the bowl with cold water and break up the leek slices with your hands, sloshing them around the bowl to separate out and remove any dirt.

-- Remove the leek pieces to a separate bowl or plate with a strainer or your hands and pat them dry.
+- Lift out the leek pieces to a separate bowl or plate with a strainer or your hands and pat them dry.

-- Add 2 tbsp olive oil to a soup pot set over medium heat.
+- Add 2 Tablespoons of olive oil to a large soup pot set over medium heat.
 Add leeks and saute for 5 minutes, occasionally stirring them around.

-- Then add remaining 1 tbsp of olive oil and then diced onion.
+- Then add remaining 1 Tablespoon of olive oil and the diced onion.
 Saute for 3-4 minutes or until onion becomes slightly golden.

-- Add minced garlic and saute for an additional 2 minutes.
+- Add pressed/minced garlic and saute for an additional 2 minutes.

-- Pour in broth and raise heat to medium-high.
-Stir in cubed potatoes.
+- Pour in the broth and raise the heat to medium-high.
+Stir in the cubed potatoes.

-- Once soup reaches a boil, lower heat and simmer soup for 20-25 minutes, or until potatoes are tender.
+- Once the soup reaches a boil, lower the heat and simmer soup for 20-25 minutes, or until the potatoes are fork-tender.